jess789550/microblog/README.md

     - The "new school" approach would be to not change a thing in the server, and let the conversion from UTC to local timezone happen in the browser, using JavaScript.
 - Moment.js is a small open-source JavaScript library that takes date and time rendering to another level, as it provides every imaginable formatting option, and then some.
     - Moment.js makes a moment class available to the browser.
 The first step to render a timestamp is to create an object of this class, passing the desired timestamp in ISO 8601 format: {yyyy}-{mm}-{dd}T{hh}:{mm}:{ss}{tz}
+- ISO 8601 is an international standard covering the worldwide exchange and communication of date and time-related data.

 ### Chapter 13: I18n and L10n
 - Internationalization and Localization, commonly abbreviated I18n and L10n